thecredibleway/thecredibleway-com/docs/faq/questions/arent-all-religions-paths-to-the-same-god.md

 through the lives of his disciples; Jesus was not motivated to lie about His identity for any reason!  *If Jesus was not an imposter, then what's the alternative?*

-**Other self-proclaimed gods and saviors have come and gone, but Jesus Christ, stands head-and-shoulders above them all; and He is still alive!** The evidence is in favor of Jesus as Lord, embodying truth and love!
-The consistency of [His teachings](../../jesus/crediblilty/teachings-of-jesus.md), the [fulfillment of prophecies](../../jesus/crediblilty/prophecies-fulfilled.md) and the transformative power of [His life, death and resurrection](../../jesus/crediblilty/is-jesus-alive.md).
+**Other self-proclaimed gods and saviours have come and gone, but Jesus Christ, stands head-and-shoulders above them all; and He is still alive!** The evidence is in favour of Jesus as Lord, embodying truth and love!
+The consistency of [His teachings](../../jesus/crediblilty/teachings-of-jesus.md), the [fulfilment of prophecies](../../jesus/crediblilty/prophecies-fulfilled.md) and the transformative power of [His life, death and resurrection](../../jesus/crediblilty/is-jesus-alive.md).
 Jesus openly declared His divine identity, performed miracles and lived a life of perfect integrity, aligning His actions with His words, that left such an [impact on His followers](../../jesus/crediblilty/the-martyrs.md)